amirunpri2018/dpp-msbayes/README.md

     pair3	locus0	1	1	10	10	15.6	1000	0.35	0.28	0.13	pair3.locus0.fasta
     END SAMPLE_TBL

+A configuration file has two parts, (1) the *sample table* delimited by the `BEGIN SAMPLE_TBL` and `END SAMPLE_TBL` lines, and (2) the *preamble* containing keyword arguments prior to the sample table.

+There are two differences between this modified implementation of `msBayes` and the original when it comes to the preamble of configuration files.

+ 1. The preamble is processed differently in this version.
+The original implementation is case-sensitive regarding the keywords in the preamble.
+    I.e., the camel-case type for `subParamConstrain` is strictly enforced.
+    More importantly, the old version quietly uses default settings when any options are mis-typed.  in other words if you specified `uppertheta = 0.01` in a config (note the lower case "t"), it would quietly use the default setting for `upperTheta` and *not* report any warning or error.

+    In this version of the software, the keywords in the preamble are case insensitive, and if any unrecognized keywords are encountered, an error is reported and the process exits (i.e., crashes).

-The only difference between the configuration for this modified version of `msBayes` and the original is in the preamble (the section prior to "BEGIN SAMPLE_TBL").
-The options in the preamble allow you to parameterize the model and specify probability distributions on parameters.
+ 2. In this version, the options in the preamble are different and allow you to parameterize the model and specify prior probability distributions on parameters, as follows:

  -  `concentrationShape`/`concentrationScale`